How Eye Tracking Changes International SEO Decisions

 You can then simplify, resize, or reposition those elements so attention flows more cleanly toward your key goals.
 Strengthen the visual hierarchy.
 Check whether people actually look at content in the order you intended (for example, headline → key benefit → product → CTA ).

-Why attention data changes content decisions
+Why attention changes the SEO brief

 Comments